What's new in Windows Server 2022

 Hyper-V virtual switch improvements

 Virtual switches in Hyper-V have been enhanced with updated Receive Segment Coalescing (RSC).
-This allows the hypervisor network to coalesce packets and process as one larger segment.
+RSC allows the hypervisor network to coalesce packets and process as one larger segment.
 CPU cycles are reduced and segments will remain coalesced across the entire data path until processed by the intended application.
-This means improved performance in both network traffic from an external host, received by a virtual NIC, as well as from a virtual NIC to another virtual NIC on the same host.
+RSC results in improved performance for both network traffic from an external host, received by a virtual NIC, and from a virtual NIC to another virtual NIC on the same host.

 Storage Migration Service